nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 The remote API has all the control flow you need, such as ifBlock, elseBlock, whileBlock, tryBlock, again covered in later sections.

 ### Method arguments
-when providing arguments to methods, you can use remote values previously declared in the operation, or you can use literal Python values.
+When providing arguments to methods, you can use remote values previously declared in the operation, or you can use literal Python values.
 When using literal Python values, these will be automatically remoted as special constant values for you.
 For example:
 ```py